Coping with peak packaging demand

 Whilst this could sit under general preparation, ensuring adequate packaging stock levels is so critical that it deserves special consideration.

-Put simply, if you do not have enough packaging to ship your Black Friday (and Christmas) orders, you miss out on significant sales.
-You may even lose some potential customers forever.
-Even a delay of a few days can see customers cancelling orders.
+Put simply, if you do not have enough packaging to ship your Black Friday (and Christmas) orders, you will miss out on significant sales and may even lose some potential customers forever.
+Even a delay of a few days can cause customers to cancel orders.

 Historical figures can help you predict what packaging stock levels you may need.